COMPETITION/YOUNG JOURNALIST AWARD

 Young Journalist Award: What happens next?

 Established in 2013, the Thomson Foundation Young Journalist Award – in partnership with the UK Foreign Press Association (FPA) – pays homage to emerging journalists, 30 years of age and under, addressing some of the most important social and political issues of our time.
-The winner can be from any part of the world where the gross national index per capita is $20,000 or less, and the body of work submitted must have been published or broadcast during the 12 months preceding the deadline for entries.
+The winner can be from any part of the world where the gross national index per capita is USD$20,000 or less, and the body of work submitted must have been published or broadcast during the 12 months preceding the deadline for entries.

 The final round of judging is now underway.
 The external judges selected by the FPA are Dr Zahera Harb, director of MA International Journalism programmes at City, University of London; Sir Clive Jones, journalist and Thomson Foundation trustee; and Doug Wills, editor emeritus of the London Evening Standard and The Independent.